-“Identity theft” is a financial crime that happens when criminals use your personal information, such as your name, address, Social Security number, bank account, credit card numbers or birth date, to apply for credit in your name.
-Using your credit, thieves buy expensive things like jewelry, electronic products and cars, and don’t pay for them.
+“Identity theft” is a financial crime that happens when criminals use your personal information, such as your name, address, Social Security number, bank account number, credit card number or birth date, to apply for credit in your name.
+Using your credit, thieves buy expensive things like jewelry, electronics and cars, and don’t pay for them.
 By the time victims learn what has happened, bill collectors may be pursuing them and their credit may be badly damaged.

 How often do seniors become victims of ID theft?

-According to data released in February 2010 by the Federal Trade Commission, people 50 and older accounted for 28% of ID theft complaints received by the Consumer Sentinel Network (CSN) from 2007-2009.
+According to data released by the Federal Trade Commission, people 50 and older accounted for 36% of all ID theft complaints received by the Consumer Sentinel Network (CSN) during 2012.
 The CSN is an online database of millions of consumer complaints available only to law enforcement.